 We have several exciting events planned and we welcome session proposals!

 Why Speak at Nordic APIs’ events?

-As a volunteer at the Nordic APIs 2020 Austin API Summit you’ll get the chance to meet with international thought leaders and experienced API evangelists!
+As a volunteer at one of Nordic APIs conferences you’ll get the chance to meet with international thought leaders and experienced API evangelists!
 The deal is – Work one day and attend as a guest the next!